ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   - compact unwind encoding (Darwin specific)

-The Cpu0RelocationPass.cpp and Cpu0RelocationPass.h are example code for lld backend Passes.
+The Cpu0RelocationPass.cpp and Cpu0RelocationPass.h are example codes for lld backend Passes.
 The Relocation Pass structure shown as :num:`Figure #lld-f3`.
-The Cpu0 backend has two Relocation Pass and both of them are children of RelocationPass.
+The Cpu0 backend has two Relocation Passes and both of them are children of RelocationPass.
 The StaticRelocationPass is for static linker and DynamicRelocationPass is for dynamic linker.
 We will see how to register a relocation pass according the staic or dynamic linker you like to do in